OpenMDAO/RevHack2020/problems/oas_stability_derivs/problem_dicussion.md

 ## 1. How can OpenMDAO provide derivatives to use as outputs.

+This problem was proposed to the workshop in order to answer the question of how to compute total derivatives of part of your model and use them for later calculation in OpenMDAO.

 ## 2. Need an OpenMDAO component wrapper for OpenVSP.

 We were provided with an OpenVSP model of the eCRM-001 aerodynamic surfaces including the wing, the